-Policy Statement 2.2.1 - Analysis of the security of the PHI The Privacy Officer or his designee must determine if the PHI was unsecured when conducting an analysis of the breach incident.
+Policy Statement 2.2.1 - Analysis of the security of the PHI The Privacy Officer or his/her designee must determine if the PHI was unsecured when conducting an analysis of the breach incident.

-- A. Electronic PHI - In conducting an analysis, it is understood that any electronic data must have been encrypted according to the National Institute of Standards and Technology (NIST) to qualify as an exception to the breach notification requirements.
+1. Electronic PHI - In conducting an analysis, it is understood that any electronic data must have been encrypted according to the National Institute of Standards and Technology (NIST) to qualify as an exception to the breach notification requirements.
 Those standards provide that encryption is an acceptable means to secure electronic PHI, as long as the decryption key is on a separate device.
-It is also understood that access controls (e.g., password enabled laptop or PDA) are not considered adequate controls to secure PHI. - B. Written PHI - In conducting an analysis, it is understood that unless the written PHI is destroyed in a manner that renders it unreadable, it is not considered secure.
-Redaction is not an adequate method of securing written PHI.
+It is also understood that access controls (e.g., password enabled laptop or PDA) are not considered adequate controls to secure PHI.

-C. Oral PHI - In conducting an analysis, it is understood that there are instances in which an incidental disclosure is allowed under the HIPAA Privacy rule.
+- 2. Written PHI In conducting an analysis, it is understood that unless the written PHI is destroyed in a manner that renders it unreadable, it is not considered secure.
+Redaction is not an adequate method of securing written PHI. - 3.
+Oral PHI In conducting an analysis, it is understood that there are instances in which an incidental disclosure is allowed under the HIPAA Privacy rule.
 In conducting an analysis of an oral breach of PHI, the investigator must determine if there were adequate policies to safeguard the PHI, and if these policies were reasonably followed.

-Policy Statement 2.2.2 - Final determination of security of PHI

-If the Privacy Officer or his designee determines that the PHI was unsecured, then the analysis needs to be taken further to determine if a reportable breach has occurred.
-If the analysis shows that the data was properly secured, no further action is warranted in relation to satisfying the HITECH requirements.
+Policy Statement 2.2.2 - Final determination of security of PHI If the Privacy Officer or his/her designee determines that the PHI was unsecured, then the analysis needs to be taken further to determine if a reportable breach has occurred.
+If the analysis shows that the data was properly secured, no further occurred.
+If the analysis shows that the data was properly secured, action is warranted in relation to satisfying the HITECH requirements.